Chatanga/GPipe-Core/README.md

 _(In addition to the unresolved bugs from the original code base: [#50](https://github.com/tobbebex/GPipe-Core/issues/50), [#78](https://github.com/tobbebex/GPipe-Core/issues/78) and [#82](https://github.com/tobbebex/GPipe-Core/issues/82).)_

 **Unused varying in a GS**: if not every varying of a GS are used to compute the emitted vertex, the shader will fail to compile.

+**No sampler object**: no really a bug, but GPipe doesn't use [Sample Object](https://www.khronos.org/opengl/wiki/Sampler_Object) internally despite being a Core Profile 3.3 feature.
+Too bad I need it...

 ## Future